Last update: October 9th, 2024 at 08:34 am

 This route can be done on a Golden Circle Tour from Reykjavik which typically takes about 9-10 hours.
 Not a fan of big groups?
 Lots of companies offer small or private Golden Circle tours as well.

 Personally, I have had an excellent tour experience while working with a company called Hidden Iceland.
 They run some wonderful Golden Circle tours out of Reykjavik (for children 8 years +).
-Please also feel free to use the promo code PINTSIZE10 for a 10% discount on their small group tours.
+Please also feel free to use PINTSIZE10 at chekcout for 10% of a small group tours.
 See reviews for Hidden Iceland here.

 Golden Circle Self Drive